I run my own company

 Sometimes professional help is necessary when you run your business.
-It is likely that you want to be helped by a member of your family with some office activities.
-Then a proxy might come in useful.
-How to authorise a proxy, what rights and obligations this person has and how much it may cost can be found in section Proxy.
+It is likely that you need some help from a member of your family with some office activities.
+Then an attorney-in-fact might come in useful.
+How to authorise a proxy, what rights and obligations this person has and how much it may cost can be found in section Attorney-in-fact.

 Controls in a company